TheDeanLab/navigate-at-scale/_sources/user_guide/autonomous_routines.rst.txt

 -   The most critical data refers to the robot arm poses for the loading zone and the microscope staging area.
-All routines are based off of these data points where the robot arm performs a series of actions around these locations.
+All routines are based off of these data points where the robot arm performs a series of actions.

     - Currently, all locations are devised with reference to the robot arm's center base as the origin, to reflect the origin of the robot within Mecaportal.
-As discussed in the guide to manual tuning, the location updated in the configuration.yaml refers to the robot arm's end-effector pose when the robot arm is in the desired position.
-This is the simplest strategy as the MoveLin() commands that position the robot arm within the critical location zones all operate on the robot arm's local world reference frame.
+As discussed in the guide to manual tuning, the location updated in the ``configuration.yaml`` refers to the robot arm's end-effector pose when the robot arm is in the desired position.
+This is the simplest strategy as the `MoveLin()` commands that position the robot arm within the critical location zones all operate on the robot arm's local world reference frame.
     - A feature has been set up to assume a non-zero robot base, should it be of interest to define all critical locations with respect to a global origin of the table or such.
 In such a case, simply find the difference between the critical location and the robot base to find the required movement of the robot arm within its local reference.
-    - There exists a flag in the configuration.yaml to enforce whether the manually tuned loading zone data should be used, or if the design-based approach results should be prioritized.
+    - There exists a flag in the ``configuration.yaml`` to enforce whether the manually tuned loading zone data should be used, or if the design-based approach results should be prioritized.
 It is currently set to **true** and should remain as such unless the design-based approach is adjusted.